theNizo/installMicroG/README.md

 * Yalp
 * install an apk of the official PlayStore **(not tested)**

 I recommend Aurora, as it's looking better than Yalp (or even PlayStore) and has one or two features more.
-I've read somewhere that BlankStore isn't that great, but I don't know about that.

 **Note:** Google might not like those apps.
 You're responsible if something happens to your Google Account.
 Happily no one has heard of a terminated account.